simcoder/map-api/README.md

 to run project simply run `docker-compose up` from the root of this project.

 ** I've only tested this with Docker for Mac..
-I beleive Docker for Windows should have docker-compose too.
+I beleive Docker for Windows as long as docker compose is included as part of the installation.

 ## Getting Started with a machine without Docker